-During this fiscal year, SCCHA continued construction on the adjacent Laurel Grove Family Apartments (Laurel Grove) and Park Avenue Senior Apartments (Park Avenue), previously referred to as the 777 Park Avenue Housing Project.
-Laurel Grove includes 81 affordable family units and one manager unit, and Park Avenue includes 99 affordable senior units and one manager unit.
-Completion for Laurel Grove is estimated for late summer 2018 and completion for Park Avenue is estimated for early 2020.
+During this fiscal year, SCCHA completed construction on the Laurel Grove Family Apartments (Laurel Grove).
+Construction on the adjacent Park Avenue Senior Apartments (Park Avenue), previously referred to as the 777 Park Avenue Housing Project continues with completion expected in early 2020.
+The 81 affordable units at Laurel Grove completed lease up in December 2018.
+Park Avenue includes 99 affordable senior units and one manager unit.
 Combined, these projects have leveraged a total of nearly \$80 million in development financing.

-In June 2018, SCCHA purchased several parcels of assembled land in San Jose.
-SCCHA intends to develop two new construction projects on the site; Alvarado Park Senior Housing (Alvarado Park) and Bellarmino Place Family Housing (Bellarmino Place).
+In June 2018, SCCHA purchased several parcels of assembled land in San Jose with the intent to develop two new construction projects on the site; Alvarado Park Senior Housing (Alvarado Park) and Bellarmino Place Family Housing (Bellarmino Place).
 Alvarado Park will include 89 units of affordable senior housing and one manager unit.
 Bellarmino Place will include 115 units of affordable family housing and one manager unit.
 SCCHA used \$12 million of MTW funds to purchase the property.
-These projects are anticipated to leverage tens of millions of dollars in development financing, however, because of the early point in development of these projects no budgets have been set.
+During the FY2019 SCCHA worked on the design of the projects and submitted a planned development permit application to the City of San Jose.
+SCCHA also permanently relocated approximately a dozen households and businesses in order to demolish the existing, aging structures and clear the site for construction.
+Relocation was done in accordance with State and Federal relocation requirements.

 In July of 2017, SCCHA used approximately \$31 million in MTW funds to purchase 6.5 acres of vacant property at East Santa Clara Street and 14th Street in downtown San Jose.
 SCCHA plans to embark in a master planning effort to allow for the development of a new SCCHA office and other auxiliary uses on the site.
-In June 2018, the SCCHA Board of Commissioners approved the use of \$2.5 million in MTW to complete the master planning and entitlement work.
+In May of 2019, the Board of Commissioners approved the master plan for the site.
+SCCHA spent \$600,000 on master planning and entitlement work in the fiscal year.